 The band invited her to meet with them for a cup of tea at a television studio and by all accounts the meeting was very cordial.
 However, upon leaving the studio, her anger reignited when she saw the cover of their debut album Led Zeppelin, featuring the Hindenburg airship combusting into flames.

-Led Zeppelin’s manager Peter Grant was not one to back down from confrontation but for some reason decided to temporarily change the group’s name to “The Nobs” for several shows in this Scandanavian tour.
+It was then that Led Zep manager Peter Grant a notorious tough character and not one to back down from anything decided to temporarily change the bands name to “The Nobs” for several shows in this Scandanavian tour.